-The area of a circle is given by the formula Acircle=π*r2
+The formula for the area of a circle is Acircle=π*r2

 "π" is a special number, which is the same for all circles, and is the ratio between a circle's diameter and its circumference.

 The formula for the area of a circle is pretty simple, so most problems involving finding the area of a circle will be straightforward, and will require either using a given radius length, or finding the radius using other information given in the problem.
 For example, we can use the formula for the area of a circle to find the area of a semicircle or its perimeter.

 A washer has an outside diameter of 10 units and an inside diameter of 5 units.
 How much smaller is the area of the inner circle, compared to the outer circle?